jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-look-aside.md

 ### Counter Service Configuration

-While Spring Boot for VMware GemFire, SBDG, takes care of enabling Spring’s caching infrastructure for you, configuring VMware GemFire as a caching provider, you still must define and declare your individual caches.
+While [spring-boot-gemfire-name], [spring-boot-gemfire-name], takes care of enabling Spring’s caching infrastructure for you, configuring [vmware-gemfire-name] as a caching provider, you still must define and declare your individual caches.